Stalin (1992 film): Synopsis

 Svetlana Alliluyeva, daughter of Joseph Stalin, recounts her father returning from his Siberian exile to enlist in World War I, but being rejected for service.
 Stalin continues to fight against the tsar, and in 1917, stands at the train platform with his comrades awaiting the return of Vladimir Lenin.
 The October Revolution results in a new government being formed in Russia under the leadership of Lenin.
 The young Nadezhda Alliluyeva is hired as secretary for the new Bolshevik leaders.
-She admires Stalin's exploits during the revolution and marries him, ignoring his weaknesses of character, such as his distrust of other people.
+She admires Stalin's exploits during the revolution and marries him.

 Stalin is resolute and ruthless, having several officers murdered, which prompts Leon Trotsky to complain to Lenin.
 To the intellectual Trotsky's displeasure, Lenin defends Stalin and his methods.
 A power struggle develops between him and Stalin over Lenin's legacy.
 When Lenin suffers a stroke, Stalin uses every opportunity to expel Trotsky and position himself as his successor.
 He surrounds himself with loyal companions, such as Grigory Zinoviev and Lev Kamenev.
-After Lenin's death, Stalin become the new ruler of the Soviet Union.
+After Lenin's death, Stalin becomes the new ruler of the Soviet Union.
 As one of his first acts, he exiles Trotsky from the country.

 Stalin begins dekulakization and crushes all resistance with the secret police which undergoes several internal purges, eventually being headed by Lavrentiy Beria.
 When Stalin's son from his first marriage Yakov Dzhugashvili attempts suicide over his father's refusal to approve his marriage to a Jew, Nadezhda is struck by her husband's growing inhumanity and returns to her parents' home.
 She considers leaving him but fears for her parents' fates if she does so, eventually returning to Moscow.
 During her train journey through the country, Nadezhda sees many farmers being shot or deported and defies her husband at a boisterous celebration.
 Stalin chastises and deliberately humiliates her, causing Nadezhda to leave and commit suicide.
 Her loss leaves Stalin in silent grief and anger for "betraying" him.
 He pushes ahead with a massive industrialization of the Soviet Union with ever new large-scale projects in order to develop the country into a world power.